Mediation Course PgCert

 The online component allows much of the theory and understanding of mediation to be absorbed in an interactive environment in advance of the hands-on sessions on-campus.

-There are 4 days of compulsory on-campus attendance in each semester.
+There are 5 days of compulsory on-campus attendance in semester 2.
 This face-to-face tuition provides students with practical skills sessions and with assessments.

 NB on-campus attendance is financed by the student.